sosterwalder/c4irp/doc/RULES.rst

     - For example we use a async-semaphore pattern to await multiple callbacks, it would be possible to build a abstraction (API) from this, put it would increase complexity.
-So unless we need this async-semaphore in 8+ place we just repeat the pattern, which keeps flexibility high and complexity low.
+So unless we need this async-semaphore in 8+ places we just repeat the pattern, which keeps flexibility high and complexity low.

 * Types end in _t